magniff/watch/README.md

 ### Installation
 You can clone this repo and perform installation by running `setup.py` script.
 This code also available in `pypi` by name `watch`, so to get it from there just run `pip install watch`.

-### Main dudes
+### Main validators
-Currently the main figures on the validation field are:
+Each validator is represented as a class extending base `PredicateController` type, which main method `predicate` get recursively invoked through nested data.
+Currently the most expressive validators are following.
 ```python
 from watch import Pred, ArrayOf, MappingOf, SomeOf, CombineFrom
 ```